Provincetown Educational Farmers’ Market

 Learn & Participate!

 Education Boards: The Provincetown Educational Farmers’ Market is committed to educating customers as they move through the market and purchase local food.
-In future years unaffected by Covid when we can once again encourage slow ambling wandering through the market space, we create Ed Boards with children in our school and after-school gardening classes.
-The Ed Boards teach customers about both the farmer or producer as well as a “sustainability fact” that pertains to the vendor’s food.
+We create Ed Boards with children in our school and after-school gardening classes.
+The Ed Boards teach customers about environmental sustainability.
 Through education, each of us can learn how to care for and participate in our local food system and the health of our bodies, community and environment.

 Volunteers: The Provincetown Educational Farmers’ Market actively seeks committed volunteers for a variety of positions starting at 1/2 hour per week.
-We schedule help with signage (putting up and taking down), set-up of the market, breakdown, postering, directing customers and shifts behind the Sustainable CAPE market table.
-To become a part of a wonderful group of committed volunteers throughout the summer and into September, please contact us.
+We schedule help with signage (putting up and taking down), set-up of the market, breakdown, postering, marketing and shifts behind the Sustainable CAPE market table.
+To become a part of a wonderful group of committed volunteers throughout the summer and into October, please contact us.

 The Vision…